wdrol/wdrol.github.io/other/wiki/build-a-responsive-web-page/build-a-responsive-web-page.md

 }
 ```

 After Bootstrap, here is the final HTML.
-See if you can see where the new Bootstrap classes are.
+See if you can spot where the new Bootstrap classes are.

 ```html
 <!DOCTYPE html>